kiwi974/blood_cells_classification/README.md

 ![reference_nn](https://user-images.githubusercontent.com/33846463/54516629-c5288a80-495f-11e9-97b1-573b3284b097.png)

-First, we can notice that this model learn 'too much'.
+First, we can notice that this model learns 'too much'.
 It probably 'memorizes' the images it sees, and do not generalize that much.
 This could be a first point on which to work for the following.

 # Equipment